icon

 It could also be the reverse in that the pearls’ surfaces are extremely clean, but the luster isn’t quite there.
 However, I usually grade strands like that with a lower grade anyways because what makes pearls beautiful as a gemstone?

-That's right: Luster!
+That's right: Luster.

 Let’s see how this plays out with real South Sea necklaces …